 Please note that HUD stimulus funds are not included in this Action Plan, and will be handled separately.
-The Office of Housing and the Department of Human Services will be preparing two amendments to the current City FY 2009 Action Plan in the near future, related to the American Recovery and Reinvestment Act (ARRA).
-One amendment will be for \$512,214 that the City will receive under HUD's Homelessness Prevention and Rapid Re-housing Program (HPRP), and the other amendment will be for an allocation of an additional \$335,003 in CDBG funds.
-Ideally, both amendments should be distributed for public comment and forwarded for Council consideration as a single submission.
-However, this will depend on whether HUD issues the necessary guidance for the CDBG funds in sufficient time to allow a joint submission that will meet the already established due date for the homelessness funds, which will require Council action no later than May 16.
+The Office of Housing and the Department of Human Services are preparing a separate docket item for an amendment to the City's FY 2009 Action Plan for \$512,214 that the City will receive under HUD's Homelessness Prevention and Rapid Re-housing Program (HPRP), and at a future date will process another amendment for an allocation of an additional \$335,003 in CDBG funds.
+Ideally, both amendments would have been processed at the same time, but HUD has not yet released guidance on the CDBG stimulus funding application process.

-Income limits applicable to FY 2010 activities supported with CDBG or HOME funds can be found on page 4 of the complete Draft Action Plan.
-In certain high cost areas such as the Washington, D.C. metropolitan area, moderate-income limits are capped at the national median income, which is currently \$64,000 for a family of four.
+Income limits applicable to FY 2010 activities supported with CDBG or HOME funds can be found on page 4 of the attached Action Plan.
+In certain high cost areas such as the Washington DC Metropolitan Area, moderate-income limits are capped at the national median income, which is currently \$64,000 for a family of four.
 HUD gives jurisdictions in such areas the option of increasing the eligibility limits for the CDBG and HOME programs to the mathematical 80% of area median.
 Beginning in FY 2009, the City has chosen to exercise this option specifically for the Homeownership Assistance Program in order to support more homeownership opportunities for individuals and families who would otherwise find it difficult to purchase.